Antares0982/ssrJSON/README.md

 ### Indent

-ssrJSON only supports encoding with indent = 2, 4 or no indent (indent=0).
+ssrJSON only supports encoding with indent = 2, 4 or no indent (don't pass indent, or pass indent=None).
 When indent is used, a space is inserted between each key and value.

 ```python
 >>> import ssrjson